phanumat/Documentation/device-type-developers-guide/overview.rst

 If you are writing a Device Handler, it is a best practice to support the "Actuator" capability if your device has commands, and the "Sensor" capability if it has attributes.
 This is why you'll see most Device Handlers supporting one of, or both, of these capabilities.

-The reason for this is convention and forward-looking abilities - it can allow the SmartThings platform to interact with a variety of devices if they *do* something ("Actuator"), or if they report something ("Sensor").
+The reason for this is convention and forward-looking abilities - it can allow the PEA HiVE platform to interact with a variety of devices if they *do* something ("Actuator"), or if they report something ("Sensor").

 ----

 Protocols
 ---------

-SmartThings currently supports both the `Z-Wave <http://en.wikipedia.org/wiki/Z-Wave>`__ and `ZigBee <http://en.wikipedia.org/wiki/ZigBee>`__ wireless protocols.
+PEA HiVE currently supports both the `Z-Wave <http://en.wikipedia.org/wiki/Z-Wave>`__ and `ZigBee <http://en.wikipedia.org/wiki/ZigBee>`__ wireless protocols.

-Since the Device Handler is responsible for communicating between the device and the SmartThings platform, it is usually necessary to understand and communicate in whatever protocol the device supports.
+Since the Device Handler is responsible for communicating between the device and the PEA HiVE platform, it is usually necessary to understand and communicate in whatever protocol the device supports.
 This guide will discuss both Z-Wave and ZigBee protocols at a high level.

 ----